fabiolnh/solid/README.md

 1) S - Single-responsiblity Principle:
 ```
 The class has to have a unique responsability.
 It has to be changed for only one reason
+If you start to see that the class is getting bigger, doing a lot of things,
+probably is interfering in this principle
 ```
 2) O - Open-closed Principle:
 ```